 Payment Date is a common element and it is the date supplied by the issuer of the CA event.

 When in a Notification message, the payment date is a non-banking date, the Earliest Payment Date may be used to indicate the actual payable date, i.e. the date when the payment will be processed in the system.
-It is however optional.
+On the other hand, if the payment date is a banking date, the Earliest Payment Date should not be reported as it would be the same as the Payment Date.

 Value Date is used to indicate the date at which cash starts to earn interests in a credit entry or ceases to earn interests in a debit entry.